India cricket star Rishabh Pant injured in car accident - Local News 8

 The car Pant was in collided with a divider and caught fire in the early hours of Friday, CNN affiliate CNN News-18 reported, citing police.

-The wicket-keeper batsman is “stable and undergoing scans,” according to the secretary of the Board of Control for Cricket in India, Jay Shah.
+The wicket-keeper batsman is “stable and undergoing scans,” according to the secretary of the Board of Control for Cricket in Indi (BCCI) a, Jay Shah.

 “My thoughts and prayers are with Rishabh Pant as he fights his way back to recovery,” Shah tweeted.
 “We are closely monitoring his progress and will provide him with all the necessary support.”